xieyuheng/biysc2021-notes/src/02-logic-in-lean-part-2.md

 subtle: Day 2
 ---

 Your mission today is to wrap up the remaining bits of logic and move on to doing some "actual math".

 Remember to **always save your work**.
-You might find the :doc:`Glossary of tactics<tactics>` page and the :doc:`Pretty symbols<symbols>` page useful.
+You might find the [Glossary of tactics](appendix-a-pretty-symbols-in-lean.md) page and the [Pretty symbols](./appendix-b-glossary-of-tactics.md) page useful.

 Before we move on to new stuff, let's understand what we did yesterday.